Tanner-Eischen/LeafWise/backend/README.md

 ## License

-This project is part of the Plant Social platform development challenge.
+This project is part of the LeafWise platform development challenge.